tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 => {:first=>1, :second=>[2]}
 ```

-It's possible this is more of a [footgun](https://en.wiktionary.org/wiki/footgun), than something you want to do in practice.

-In general, I think there is value in co-locating the creation of the hash with the the default value for ease of understanding and debugging.
-Setting the default in other places can make it harder to track down what the expected behavior should be.
+In general, I think there is value in co-locating the creation of the hash with the default value.
+This makes it easier to understand and debug.
+Setting the default in (multiple) other places can make it harder to track down what the expected behavior should be.

 ## Using a block